 How to Request to be Disqualified from Jury service

-Use our online Juror Response System to request to be disqualified from jury service.
+Go online to request to be disqualified from jury service.
 Use your Juror ID Number, found in the upper right corner of your summons, and your date of birth to access the system.
 Select the option on the left to Request to be Disqualified from Jury Service.

-You may also request to be disqualified by mail.
-Complete the Disqualification section on your summons, and return it to the address printed in the upper left corner of your summons.
+By mail.
+Complete the Disqualification section, section three (3) on your summons, and return it to the address printed in the upper left corner of your summons.
 Include any requested information or documents.

 In person.
 Stop by either courthouse during business hours.